julien-sobczak/the-notewriter/website/docs/developers/presentation.md

 ## Testing

-_The NoteTaker_ works with files.
+_The NoteWriter_ works with files.
 Testing the application by mocking interactions with the file system would be cumbersome.

 :::tip